jpasqua/MultiMon/README.md

 ### Capturing the Current State

 It can sometimes be useful to see all the settings in their JSON representation.
 The `/dev` page has a `View Settings as JSON` button which will go to a page with the JSON content.
 You can also get to this page directly with the url `http://[MultiMon_Adress]/dev/settings`.
+If you save these settings as a file named `settings.json` and place it in your `data` directory, it can be uploaded to your device using `ESP8266 Sketch Data Uploader`.
+There is no need to do this, but developers may find it useful to easily switch between batches of settings.

 Similarly you can get a screen shot of whatever is currently displayed on the device using the `Take a screen shot` button.
 This will display an image in your browser which corresponds to the current content of the display.
 You can also get to this page directly with the url `http://[MultiMon_Adress]/dev/screenShot`.